isomerpages/cris-precise/news-and-highlights/editorial-features/_posts/2025-10-31-post-Research in the Real World: Taking Precision Medicine to Patients.md

 but for populations across Asia and the world.</p>
 <p>“What excites me is Singapore’s ability to show the world how to do this
-responsibly at scale-building the standards, policies, and trust that make genomics part of everyday care,” says me Sue Hill Professor, Chief Scientific Officer of the National Health Service (NHS) England.
+responsibly at scale-building the standards, policies, and trust that make genomics part of everyday care,” says Dame Sue Hill Professor, Chief Scientific Officer of the National Health Service (NHS) England.
 “The big bet now is on creating an integrated system that combines patient genomic data with relevant clinical and diagnostic data in near real time, allowing